Optimal Capacity Modification for Stable Matchings with Ties: MINMAX-SS Problem

 However, the \SSM\ $M'$ returned by Algorithm~\ref{algo:MinSum} need not be resident-optimal.
 For example, for the instance shown in Fig.~\ref{subfig:prefGBT1}, executing Algorithm~\ref{algo:MinSum} on $G$ outputs the augmented instance $G'$ with $q'(h_1)=2$ and $q'(h_2)=1$ and the \SSM\ $M' = \{(r_1, h_2), (r_2, h_1), (r_3, h_1)\}$.
 The resident-optimal \SSM\ in $G'$ is $M'' = \{(r_1, h_1), (r_2, h_2), (r_3, h_1)\}$, which is better than $M'$ for $r_1, r_2$ and no worse for the remaining residents.

-A natural remedy for this is to compute the $\ell$-augmented instance $G'$ by executing Algorithm~\ref{algo:MinSum} on the given instance $G$, and then execute the resident-proposing algorithm by Irving~\etal~\cite{irving2003strong} on $G'$.
-This guarantees a resident-optimal \SSM\ in the $\ell$-augmented instance $G'$ because it is known that the $\RR$-proposing algorithm gives a resident-optimal \SSM\ in the given instance if it admits one~\cite{manlove1999stable}.
+A natural remedy is to first compute the $\ell$-augmented instance $G'$ by executing Algorithm~\ref{algo:MinSum} on the given instance $G$, and then run the resident-proposing algorithm of Irving~\etal~\cite{irving2003strong} on $G'$.
+This guarantees a resident-optimal \SSM\ in the $\ell$-augmented instance $G'$, because it is known that the $\RR$-proposing algorithm outputs a resident-optimal \SSM\ whenever the given instance admits one~\cite{manlove1999stable}.
 If we do so on the instance shown in Fig.~\ref{subfig:prefGBT1}, we get the matching $M''$ which is indeed resident-optimal in $G'$.
 However, $G'$ is just one of the many $\ell$-augmented instances of $G$ that are possible, and different augmentations can lead to different resident-optimal matchings in the respective augmented instances.
 In fact, the matching $M''$ is not the best for the residents among \SSM s across all $\ell$-augmented instances of $G$.

 For example, the instance $\widehat{G}$ obtained from $G$ (in Fig.~\ref{subfig:prefGBT1}) by augmenting the capacities of both $h_1$ and $h_2$ by one, \textit{i.e.} $\hat{q}(h_1)=\hat{q}(h_2)=2$ admits a matching $\widehat{M}=\{(r_1,h_1), (r_2,h_2), (r_3,h_1), (r_4,h_2)\}$, which is a \SSM\ in $\widehat{G}$.
 Moreover, $\widehat{M}(r)\succeq_r M''(r)$ for each resident $r$, and $\widehat{M}(r_4)\succ_{r_4} M''(r_4)$.